Artist Kapoor draws on Berlin's dark history in new show

 "Inevitably (the installation) does have some relation to this site, to this city, to this country, to its history," Kapoor told Reuters.

-One German paper noted that the Swastika symbol adopted by the Nazis, signifies the sun in some civilisations and in the Hindu tradition is a symbol for good fortune.
+One German paper noted that the Swastika symbol adopted by the Nazis, signifies the sun in some civilizations and in the Hindu tradition is a symbol for good fortune.

 The 59-year old, who sported a casual blue suit, red sneakers and floppy silver hair, said that he did not want to convey a narrative or statement with his work.
 Rather, the process of the artwork should yield a deeper meaning.